reimagined/resolve/docs/cloud-get-started.md

 ## Create a ReSolve Application

 Create a reSolve application.
-For this tutorial, you can use one of examples that come with the reSolve framework.
+For this tutorial, you can use one of the examples that come with the reSolve framework.

 ```bash
 create resolve-app my-app -e shopping-list